Case Studies in Sport Management is a continually updated

 online.
 To purchase an institutional subscription, please contact Human

-Case Studies in Sport Management (CSSM) is a peer-reviewed online journal focusing on the teaching case studies related to the sport management discipline.
-The purpose of Case Studies in Sport Management is to enhance pedagogy in the discipline through the dissemination of teaching cases across the most common functional areas that sport management curricula address, consistent with the COSMA common professional component topical areas.
-The online journal will serve as a searchable library of cases that instructors can use in incorporating the case method of learning into their classrooms.
+Case Studies in Sport Management (CSSM) is a peer-reviewed pedagogical journal of case studies pertaining to the sport management discipline.
+CSSM enhances sport management education through the dissemination of cases across the most common subject areas and those consistent with the COSMA common professional component topics.

-The only peer-reviewed collection of case studies devoted entirely to sport management, CSSM contains cutting-edge cases selected by a stellar editorial board of writers and teachers.
-This online journal is continually updated, offering instructors flexibility and variety in teaching both emerging and established areas of sport management.
-Cases are indexed by topic, author, and geographic region and searchable by industry sector and keyword.
+As the premiere peer-reviewed collection of case studies devoted entirely to sport management, CSSM contains cutting-edge cases selected by a stellar editorial board of writers and teachers.
+The journal is continually updated online, offering instructors flexibility and variety in teaching both emerging and established areas of sport management.
+Cases are indexed by topic, author, and geographic region and are searchable by industry sector and keyword.
 These features make it easy for users to find cases related to their needs and interests.

-Teaching with the case method allows students to begin to think and act as industry professionals in roles similar to what they someday aspire to fill.
-Using CSSM, instructors can provide an action-oriented teaching and learning environment, allowing students to develop and enhance skills such as critical thinking, strategic decision making, creativity, teamwork, and leadership.
-Researchers and practitioners in sport management and business can also use CSSM to obtain real-world information to assist training, improve their own roles, and enact better systems in their careers.
+The case-study method allows students to think and act as industry professionals in roles similar to those they aspire to fill.
+Using CSSM, instructors can provide an action-oriented teaching and learning environment, affording students the opportunity to develop and enhance such skills as critical thinking, strategic decision making, creativity, teamwork, and leadership.
+Researchers and practitioners in sport management and business can also use CSSM to obtain real-world insights in order to assist in training, improve their own roles, and build better systems.